Girl wakes up paralyzed after potentially deadly tick bite, doctors say

-WHEELING, W.Va.
-(WTRF) — A young girl in West Virginia recently woke up unable to move her legs or get out of bed because of a potentially-deadly tick bite, doctors said.
+WHEELING, W.V.
+(WTRF) — A young girl in West Virginia recently woke up unable to get out of bed because of a potentially-deadly tick bite, doctors said.

 The girl’s mother rushed her to a nearby emergency room, where doctors were able to quickly diagnose the issue.